 Arabic interpreters and translators

-Cal Interpreting & Translations (CIT) offers Arabic interpreters and translators with legal, medical and specialty experience, including criminal and civil matters, employee meetings, engineering, patent cases, labor disputes, immigration and more.
+Our Arabic interpreters and translators are experienced in legal, medical, and specialty experience, including criminal and civil matters, employee meetings, engineering, patent cases, labor disputes, immigration and more.

 Although based in Los Angeles, CIT offers comprehensive Arabic language services including interpretation, translation and transcription, 24 hours a day, 7 days a week, worldwide.
 Our interpreters and translators are native speakers who have been screened, certified, have provided credentials, field tested, and kept up to date with developments in both English and the Arabic language through means such as lectures, conferences, and travel.
 CIT’s Arabic language interpreters and translators possess in depth knowledge of the Arabic language, as well as of the culture and history of the Arabic people, allowing them to provide informed and complete interpretation and translation.